This post contains affiliate links.

 1. Ingredients: Just because the branding looks clean, attractive and healthy, it doesn’t mean the ingredients tell the same story.
 We compared ingredient lists and raised flags when gums and super long ingredients were listed.

 2. Taste: Does it have a pleasing and rich flavor that is appropriate for almond milk?
 Blind taste-testing was a game-changer when it came to comparing the taste of a variety of milk.
-Some were bitter, others were sweet.
+Some were dry and bitter, others were sweet and smooth.
 And some were just funky.
 We took all this into account when rating each brand.

 3. Texture: Is its smooth or gritty?
-Does the texture change with each sip?
+Does the texture change with each sip or coat your mouth?

 4. Packing: Eco-friendly packaging also gave certain brands a boost.
 If a brand used recyclable materials or had B-Corp status then they got bonus points.